 Ocular infections after penetrating trauma and IVDA.

 Bacillus species can cause the usual hodgepodge of infections: meningitis, endocarditis, line infections etc etc and it can be a contaminant.
-You cannot necessarily blow it off, which, I suppose, is why you get the big bucks.
+You cannot necessarily blow it off, which, I suppose, is why ID docs get the big bucks.

 B. pumilus: causes a skin lesion in shepherds that mimics cutaneous anthrax (PubMed).